I used to believe in reincarnation. But that was long ago, in another life. Dave Schinbeckler

-If reincarnation is believed, the very understanding of “salvation” changes from “getting into heaven,” through what Jesus did on the cross.
-In reincarnation the focus is switched to the growth and maturity of your soul through the many lives you come here to live.
-And the decisions you make (or don’t make) in each life.
-Salvation becomes much more a process than a one time event.
+And if reincarnation is believed, the very understanding of “salvation” changes.
+The Church teaches salvation is primarily about “getting into heaven,” through what Jesus did on the cross.
+In reincarnation “salvation” is all about the growth and maturity of your soul through the many lives you come here to live.
+And salvation becomes much more of a process, than the one-time event of the cross.

 The Truth of the matter is that reincarnation has never been in conflict with Jesus’ teachings, but only in conflict with the needs of the Church.